The Top 10 Public Transportation Systems Around the World

 Best public transport in the world1.
 Seoul, South Korea

-Almost a no-brainer, it’s safe to assume that the home to Hyundai and LG Electronics would probably boast a pretty impressive system of transportation.
-With about 2.6 billion riders per year at a cost of $0.98 per ride, one might assume it’s overused and undermaintained.
+Almost a no-brainer, it’s safe to assume that the home to Hyundai and LG Electronics would probably boast a pretty impressive transportation system.
+With about 3.4 billion riders per year at the cost of $ 1.01 per ride, one might assume it’s overused and undermaintained.
 International TEFL Academy (ITA) Advisor Cassie Wells who taught in Korea for a couple of years had this to say about it:

 2. Santiago, Chile